DBS Checks and Overseas Police Checks

 Overseas residents

 If you are an overseas applicant/ student, you will be required to provide an OSPC in place of doing a DBS Check.
-You will still be required to undertake a DBS Check once you have resided in the UK for more than 3 months.
+You will still be required to undertake a DBS Check once you are residing in the UK and have an acceptable UK proof of address document.

 Your OSPC will need to be dated within 12 months of the start date of your programme of study.